claustre claustre

 Notifications

 The [notifications] section controls how you get notified when tasks complete.
-On macOS, the default uses the say command for spoken notifications.
+On macOS, the default uses the say command for spoken notifications and system banner notifications.

 Key Type Default Description

-enabled bool true Whether notifications fire on task completion
+enabled bool true Whether voice/sound notifications fire on task completion

 command string "say" The shell command to run for notifications